-PHYS1115L - Survey of Physics Laboratory Subject Code
+PHYS1115L - Survey: Physics You Need for Life Laboratory Subject Code

-Survey of Physics Laboratory
+Survey: Physics You Need for Life Laboratory

 A series of laboratory experiments associated with the material presented in 1115.
 Two hours lab.
-Meets New Mexico General Education Curriculum Area 3: Physical and Natural Sciences.

 - Completed with a minimum grade of C or concurrently enrolled in all of the following: - PHYS1115 Survey of Physics (3)